JAS0NN/entry_ai_agent/README.md

 ## Deployment Architecture

 ### Infrastructure Deployment
-All infrastructure components are designed to run on a single Linux machine using Podman containers.
-For distributed deployment, modify the localhost:port configurations in each component.
+All infrastructure components are designed to run in Podman containers.
+While the default configuration assumes that all containers are running on a single Linux instance, you can deploy them on different hosts by modifying the localhost:port settings in each component.

 ### Agent Deployment
 Agents can operate independently and don't need to be on the same host as infrastructure.
 If you want agents to interact with Roocode, the only requirement is network connectivity to RooCode's HTTP endpoint.

-This is much better - it's direct, clear, and removes all the redundant explanations while keeping the key technical details that users need to know.

 ## System Workflow Sequence Diagram
 ```mermaid